rahulgopinath/rahulgopinath.github.io/_posts/2018-11-18-mutant-immortals.markdown

 ### Estimating the number of equivalent mutants

 There seems to be few research papers regarding equivalent mutants.
 The only ones I have been able to find is from Ayad et al. [3] that tries to relate program redundancy to the number of equivalent mutants, and another from me [4] that applies simple statistical estimation using random sampling.
-A third approach (that I have not seen used so far) can be to make use of the [lincoln index](https://www.johndcook.com/blog/2010/07/13/lincoln-index/).
+A third approach (that I have not seen used so far) can be to make use of the [lincoln index](https://www.johndcook.com/blog/2010/07/13/lincoln-index/) from the capture-recapture ecological statistics literature.

 #### Lincoln Index